Tuckers15G/idbook/README.md

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

 #### Creating your idBook

 You can create and open your idBook.json with VS Code's Command pallete (Ctrl p) <br />  '> Create ID Book'